 Alone in her grief, she is seen cutting her hair as a penance for shutting out and not being there for her daughter.
 Denise confronts Lili on this behaviour and offers her support, adding Carl is alive.
 This news gives Lili the inner strength to move on.

-At the final prologue we are told of the fate of the passengers.
+In the final prologue, we are told of the fate of the passengers.
 It discovered that Lili was reunited with her husband in England, and this news a happy note.
 But if only others in the story had been so lucky with some others affected by the later anti-Semitic events of World War II.

 Other stories within this film include the Kreisler’s united facade covering up for their marital problems and Wendy Hiller as Professor Weiler’s wife Josephine, who watches her gravely ill husband slowly dying.
 These are a couple of those so many compelling, moving and heartbreaking performances told by this strong sterling cast.

 All the stars gave touching, credible and memorable portrayals, without exception.
 But, to single out Grant’s Lili, I’m stunned that in this her fourth (and final) Oscar nominated role this actress was not awarded an Oscar for Best Supporting Actress.
 In this role, Lee Grant, then like the bridesmaid but the should have been bride.
 It really was a case of close but no cigar.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦 /10/10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 🙂 /10